new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/how-to-copy-objects-in-python/'>How to Copy Objects in Python</a> by Sara Jadhav
+1. <a href='https://www.freecodecamp.org/news/how-to-dockerize-your-django-project/'>How to Dockerize Your Django Project</a> by Udemezue John
-2. <a href='https://www.freecodecamp.org/news/developers-guide-to-protecting-personal-data/'>A Developer's Guide to Protecting Personal Data: Best Practices and Tools</a> by Alex Tray
+2. <a href='https://www.freecodecamp.org/news/how-to-use-celery-in-django/'>How to Use Celery in Django</a> by Udemezue John

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.